Stefterv/dbObject/README.md

 ## Removing rows from the database
 remove stuff from the database is as simple as

 	$object->delete();

+## Use cases
+- You can send a $_POST array into an object and update it with that in the database